-My son has been seeing an occupation therapist for the past 4 months for a fine motor delay and they have been using the Handwriting with Tears curriculum.
+My son has been seeing an occupation therapist for the past 4 months for a fine motor delay and they have been using the Handwriting Without Tears curriculum.
 I am VERY very impressed!
+If you have kids or boys anything like my own handwriting is certainly not on their top priority list!
+But Handwriting Without Tears makes it fun!
 In fact after chatting with you guys on Facebook I know many of you have used it as well and gave me some fantastic ideas on how to make my own pieces of the curriculum without purchasing everything at full price. (thanks!!!)
 This is a VERY good curriculum for kids with fine motor delay, and kids (especially boys!) who do not like to practice handwriting because it is boring or simply just too hard for them to bother trying.

 The basic idea is that all 26 letters of the alphabet are made by using a combination of just 4 shapes.
 Those 4 shapes are: